 Companies

-Poland offers several choices when it comes to buying a SIM card, with four main cell networks to choose from: Orange, Play, Plus, and T-Mobile.
+Poland has several choices when it comes to buying a SIM card, with four main cell networks to choose from: Orange, Play, Plus, and T-Mobile.

 There are other options as well, but for the short-term traveler, these four will suffice.
 Each of the companies has about a quarter of the market, and their ongoing price wars lead to good deals for locals and visitors alike.